 - The biggest group of reports concerns behaviour that occurs between students (47%), 51% are situations in student life, and 42% in learning situations.

 - Situations that occurred between employees amount to 22%, and 42% are experiences that are categorised as victimisation.

 - There is a link to one or more grounds of discrimination in 37% of the reports, the most common being that the behaviour is experienced as being connected to the ethnicity or gender of the person reporting.

 - Of the reports, 31% consist of sexual harassment.

 - Of the cases listed, 41% were treated as preventive, these being reports that were submitted without contact details, where the person reporting did not come back, where information is lacking, or the person reporting requested that their report be treated as preventive.
 Discussions with the person reporting, followed by discussions with the person responsible for the behaviour, have resolved 19% of the cases.
 An investigation with an assessment of the behaviour based on legislation followed 12% of the cases and resulted in suggestions for action.

 The investigation team referred 22% of the reports to another party for action, primarily the Student Union, which tends to deal with its own issues.

 Safe at Chalmers started within Chalmers against Sexism, a two-year project that was concluded in 2020.
 The aim of the project was to create a gender-equal Chalmers, free of sexual harassment.
 This was done by focusing on three areas:

 - making it easy to report that you have been subjected to harassment or abuse

-- Making it clear how reports of harassment are managed
+- making it clear how reports of harassment are dealt with

-- Improving knowledge about what constitutes sexual harassment in our daily lives and how everyone can help to create a gender-equal university
+- improving knowledge about what constitutes sexual harassment in our daily lives and how everyone can help create a gender-equal Chalmers.